ga-dc/outcomes/roadmap/week09/readme.md

 ## Framing:

-Take advantage of this week to polish your Brand Statement, Resume, GA Profile, and LinkedIn Profile.
-Bring all to outcomes this week for additional feedback.
+Take advantage of this week to polish your Brand Statement, Resume, GA Profile, LinkedIn Profile, and get your draft Portfolio in place.
+Bring all of these things to outcomes this week for additional feedback.
 You will have the opportunity to have 1:1 support from Joy or Sarah.

 ## Homework

-Homework due next Monday at 6 pm [Final GA Profile](https://github.com/ga-dc/outcomes/blob/master/roadmap/week10/HWweek10.md)
+Check your Calendar for what's due next Monday at 6 pm

 ## Further Reading/ Resources: